Man attacked with blade near Delhi High Court gate: Police

 Quick links:

+A case under section 324 (voluntarily causing hurt by dangerous weapons or means) of the Indian Penal Code has been registered and the investigation is underway, the DCP said.

-"We have detained a person in connection with the incident and are interrogation him for further details," he said.
+"We have detained a person named in the complaint Mohd Sheru and he is being examined in connection with the incident for further details," Yadav said.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)